19 Best SaaS Marketing Strategies for 2023

 Here’s how Mailchimp has a separate section on its website for inspiring podcasts:

-Hootsuite, a social media marketing tool, smartly places content upgrades at the very top of their blogs that take readers to a landing page where the user gets a free resource in exchange for their email address and important details.
+Hootsuite, a social media marketing tool, smartly places content upgrades at the top of their blogs, taking readers to a landing page where the user gets a free resource in exchange for their email address and important details.
 Here’s one such landing page:

-This is possible with the help of cookies — a small piece of identifying data that lets the site identify the visitors and even track the pages they visit and the products they buy.
+This kind of marketing uses cookies – a small piece of identifying data that lets the site identify the visitors and even track the pages they visit and the products they buy.

 The various types of behavioral retargeting strategies you can use are: